 Operation: Under the MSA, the National Oceanic and Atmospheric Administration’s (NOAA) fishing authority, the National Marine Fisheries Service (NMFS), is able to regulate fish stocks to support the long-term health of the nation’s marine ecosystem.
 The MSA defines ten national standards for fishery conservation and management that work to sustain fishery resources, the ecosystems in which they live and the people that depend upon them.

-The annual catch limits and accompanying accountability measures were officially put in place for all federally managed fisheries in the 2012 fishing season.
+The annual catch limits and accompanying accountability measures were officially put in place for all federally managed fisheries.
 Pursuant to the MSA, NOAA is required to provide an annual report to Congress on the status of U.S. fisheries.
-The 2013 Report on the Status of U.S. Fisheries reported that since 2000 alone, 36 once-depleted fish populations have been rebuilt to healthy levels.
+The 2019 Report on the Status of U.S. Fisheries reported that overfishing is at a record low, with 93% of fish stocks being fished at an appropriate rate.
+Since 2000, more than 47 at-risk fish populations have been restored.

 The 10 national standards defined by the MSA are mandated to: